mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Credentials

 A member of a group authenticates the identities of other participants by means of credentials issued by some authentication system, like a PKI.
-Each type of credential MUST express the following data:
+Each type of credential MUST express the following data in the context of the group it is used with:

-* The public keys of one or more signature key pairs
+* The public key of a signature key pair matching the SignatureScheme specified by the CipherSuite of the group
 * The identity of the holder of the private keys
-* The signature schemes corresponding to the individual key pairs (only if more than one key pair is included)

 Credentials MAY also include information that allows a relying party to verify the identity / signing key binding.

+Additionally, Credentials SHOULD specify the signature scheme corresponding to each contained public key.

 ~~~~~

 // See IANA registry for registered values
+uint16 SignatureScheme;

+// See IANA registry for registered values
 uint16 CredentialType;

 struct {
     opaque identity<0..2^16-1>;
     opaque identity_key<0..2^16-1>;
+    SignatureScheme signature_scheme;
 } BasicCredential;

 struct {